 Swing around for an expansive display of La Plata's west massif peaks.
 Starting on the left in this image are three of the Babcock Brothers, Diorite, Moss, Lavender, Hesperus, Centennial, and Sharkstooth jutting above Indian Trail Ridge.

-Return to the TH as you came unless you are continuing on to Olga Little Mountain.
+Return to the trailhead as you came unless you are continuing on to Olga Little Mountain.
 This diminutive bump is not ranked and rises only 146 feet from its saddle.
 Ironically, it is more troublesome to visit than many higher peaks.
 I climbed it from curiosity and in honor of its brave and hearty namesake, savior of miners.
-Olga Little resides due east of Pt.
-12,101'.
+Olga Little resides due east of Peak 12,101'.

-From the summit of Pt.
-12,101', walk a few paces back to the south before beginning your grassy plunge to 11,600 feet.
+From the summit of Peak 12,101', walk a few paces back to the south before beginning your grassy plunge to 11,600 feet.

 Walk east to intersect Olga's SW ridge at 11,520 feet.
 The crest is shown on the left.